huynhsamha/dontpad/README.md

 ReactJS, NodeJS, Socket.IO, MongoDB, Heroku, Mlab

 ## Front-End
-Using ReactJS and Socket.IO
+Using ReactJS, Socket.IO

 ## Back-end
 Using NodeJS, Socket.IO

-## Database
+## Database and Cloud
-MongoDB
+Using MongoDB, Mlab

 ## Deploy and Cloud
-Heroku, Mlab
+Using Heroku, Mlab

 ## Website